3dem/emhub/docs/developer_guide/workers.rst

             self.update_task({'error': str(e), 'done': 1})
             self.stop()

-Here our handler is defining that will process tasks of type *monitor* or *otf_test* and launch an error otherwise.
+Here, the handler defines a *process* function for tasks of type *monitor* or *otf_test* and launches an error otherwise.

 .. important::